Kate Lindsey

 “One cannot overpraise Lindsey’s ability to characterize strongly while retaining beauty of tone when the music calls for such.”
 (San Francisco Classical Voice)

-One of the most compelling artists of her generation, “force of nature” (SFCV) mezzo-soprano Kate Lindsey possesses a rare combination of world class vocal artistry coupled with equally expansive acting gifts.
-Lindsey is a regular guest of the world’s most prestigious opera houses, including the Metropolitan Opera, the Royal Opera House Covent Garden, the Vienna State Opera, the Salzburg Festival, Glyndebourne Opera Festival, Festival Aix-en-Provence, the Théâtre des ChampsÉlysées, and the Bavarian State Opera.
+One of the most compelling artists of her generation, mezzo-soprano Kate Lindsey possesses a rare combination of world class vocal artistry coupled with equally expansive acting gifts.
+This “force of nature” (SFCV) is a regular guest on the world’s most celebrated stages, including the Metropolitan Opera, the Royal Opera House Covent Garden, the Vienna State Opera, the Salzburg Festival, Glyndebourne Opera Festival, Festival Aix-en-Provence, the Théâtre des ChampsÉlysées, and the Bavarian State Opera.

 Career highlights include her company debut at Teatro alla Scala, where she performed in a Kurt Weill double bill of Mahagonny Songspiel and Die sieben Todsünden.
-With the Wiener Staatsoper she created the title role in the world premiere of Olga Neuwirth’s Orlando, made her role debut as Donna Elvira in Mozart’s Don Giovanni, and sang the roles of Nerone in L’incoronazione di Poppea, La Musica and La Speranza in L’Orfeo, and Penelope in Il ritorno d’Ulisse in patria, completing the company’s Monteverdi opera cycle.
+With the Vienna State Opera, she created the title role in the world premiere of Olga Neuwirth’s Orlando, made her role debut as Donna Elvira in Barry Koskie’s new production of Don Giovanni, and sang the roles of Nerone in L’incoronazione di Poppea, Sesto in La clemenza di Tito, Miranda in The Tempest, La Musica and La Speranza in L’Orfeo, and Penelope in Il ritorno d’Ulisse in patria (completing the company’s Monteverdi opera cycle).
 With the Metropolitan Opera, she has sung over 100 performances in dozens of roles, including Cherubino in Le nozze di Figaro, Hänsel in Hänsel und Gretel, Annio in La clemenza di Tito, Zerlina in Don Giovanni, Muse/Nicklausse in Les contes d’Hoffmann, Nerone in Agrippina, and most recently Idamante in Mozart’s Idomeneo.
 Additionally, Lindsey sang the first performances of the leading role of Offred in English National Opera’s premiere of Poul Ruders’s The Handmaid’s Tale, the title role of Purcell’s Miranda in a new Katie Mitchell production at the Opéra Comique in Paris, and Sister Helen in Jake Heggie’s Dead Man Walking at Washington National Opera.

 A seasoned concert artist, Lindsey has appeared with the Boston Symphony Orchestra, Philadelphia Orchestra, Royal Concertgebouw Orkest, the New York Philharmonic, the Cleveland Orchestra, the Metropolitan Opera Chamber Orchestra at Carnegie Hall, Orchestre de Paris, Berliner Philharmoniker, the NDR Elbphilharmonie Orchester, the BBC Proms, and the Washington Concert Opera.
 She has been a favorite with many of the world’s most distinguished conductors including Harry Bicket, James Conlon, Vladimir Jurowski, Pablo-Heras-Casado, James Levine, David Robertson, William Christie, Yannick Nézet-Séguin, Thomas Guggeis, Philippe Jordan, Kent Nagano, Teodor Currentzis, Thomas Hengelbrock, and Franz Welser-Möst.